 The betting insights in this article reflect betting data from DraftKings as of January 15, 2023, 10:37 AM ET.

 Dolphins Betting Trends

-- Miami's games this year have gone over the point total six times in 16 opportunities (37.5%).
+- In Miami's 17 games this season, the combined scoring has gone over the point total eight times.

 Dolphins Player Insights

 - Teddy Bridgewater has thrown for 683 yards (49-for-79), with four touchdowns and four interceptions (136.6 YPG).

 - Bridgewater is considered questionable for the upcoming matchup versus the Bills on Sunday.